bibek376/Housing_Price_Prediction/README.md

 ### 3. EDA
 ![](https://github.com/bibek376/Housing_Price_Prediction/blob/master/Picture_For_README/1.png)
 #### A.Data Cleaning
-we have 26 columns ,from these we don't want some column(i.e. url,id,cid) then we will perform data cleaning wich involve following steps.<br>
+we have 26 columns ,from these we don't want some column(i.e. url,id,cid) then we will perform data cleaning wich involve following steps. our target variable is totalPrice<br>
 a.
 Impute/Remove missing values or Null values (NaN)<br>
 b.
 Remove unnecessary and corrupted data.<br>
 c.
 Date/Text parsing if required.